 The signs are everywhere:

-• Weaponized finance: The freezing of Russia's central bank reserves in 2022 sent shockwaves through Beijing, Riyadh, and New Delhi.
-Any nation's reserves held within another's financial system can be switched off overnight.
+- Weaponized finance: The freezing of Russia's central bank reserves in 2022 — whatever one thinks of the justification — sent shockwaves through Beijing, Riyadh, and New Delhi.
+The precedent was clear: reserves held within another's financial system can be switched off.

-• Competing blocs: The multipolar world isn't coming.
-It's here.
+- Competing blocs: The multipolar world isn't coming.
+By most accounts, it's already here.

 Why This Matters for Payments